 - Express your feelings of loneliness in some way.
 This might be through journaling, talking to a friend or relative, or using art or music to express yourself.

 - Examine where these feelings might be coming from.
 Has something happened that’s caused you to feel lonelier (coming to college for the first time, breaking up with a partner, moving in with a new group of people)?
-Are you going through personal changes that are causing you to feel less connected (getting in touch with different parts of your identity, going through family turmoil, experiencing a trauma)?
+Are you going through personal changes that are causing you to feel less connected (connecting with the various parts ent parts of your identity, going through family turmoil, experiencing trauma)?

 - Become more active.
 Connect with family, friends, a spiritual guide, teacher, or counselor.
-Talk with someone about what’s going on.
+Talk with someone about how your are feeling and what is going on.

 - Get involved in activities or clubs.
 This may help you take your mind off feeling lonely and change your mood.
 It can also give you opportunities to meet people with similar interests.